microcks/microcks.io/content/documentation/using/importers.md

 ![importer-step1](/images/importer-step1.png)

 Second step is about authentication options for accessing the repository.
-Depending on the type of repository (public or private) you may need to enable/disable certificate validaton as well as manage an authentication process through the usage of a **Secret**.
+Depending on the type of repository (public or private) you may need to enable/disable certificate validation as well as manage an authentication process through the usage of a **Secret**.
 See more on Secrets [here](../../administrating/secrets).

 ![importer-step3](/images/importer-step2.png)